 In July, MGM made a preliminary filing with the Securities and Exchange Commission to prepare for an initial public offering of stock.
-The move would help pay off MGM's owners, including Highland Capital Management and Anchorage Advisors, former MGM bondholders who are looking to recoup their investment after converting $5 billion in debt into ownership stakes in a 2010 bankruptcy.
+The move would help pay off MGM's owners, including Highland Capital Management and Anchorage Advisors, who lent the studio $5 billion but booked a big loss in a bankruptcy that left them with a less valuable stake.

 The IPO could happen before "Skyfall" or potentially before MGM's other major coproduction, the J.R.R.
 Tolkien tale "The Hobbit," which MGM is co-financing with Warner Bros. and is set for release in December.

 According to a person familiar with the matter, the timing is meant to take advantage of the hype surrounding the two movies, which promise to be among the year's biggest money-makers.
 The person declined to be identified because they aren't authorized to talk about confidential deliberations.

 Barbara Broccoli said that this is the sort of financial engineering that her father never liked — but which the family has had to deal with many times over the years.